 Order the One Year Expressions Bible as a Mother’s Day gift on Amazon

 The newest Advent devotional kit is here!
 Advent is my favorite time of year for Bible journaling, and this little kit is packed with an explosion of color as you explore the reason for the season.
-To watch my unboxing video of the Advent kit, click

 The style of this kit is such a cute vintage handmade vibe.
 Plus add in some cute Christmas mugs washi tape, and you can’t help but get into the Christmas spirit.
 The biggest difference to the kit this month is that the 8 cards all include devotional material.
 I do wish that there had been more scripture references included with the kit, because the devotionals only include 4 verses.
 However there are so many other resources for Advent studies this time of year, so having a simpler kit is appealing to supplement other studies or for those who want a simpler study in the rush of the holidays and not feel pressured to journal every day.